ARezaK/ProtectedAdminMiddleware/README.md

 # ProtectedAdminMiddleware
-For protecting django admin page (or others) by IP address
+For protecting django admin page (or other pages) by IP address

 Add these to settings